 The world’s best earthquake waveform viewer just keeps getting better!
 Waves can read MiniSEED, PC-SUDS, and many other data formats.
-Download free for Windows, macOS and Ubuntu, and read the user manual for all the details.
+Download free for Windows, macOS and Ubuntu.

 Waves 3.5 added right-click-scrolling to zoom, thumb/tilt wheel timeline scrolling, and some minor bug fixes to the new Trim feature, frequency and magnitude estimate displays.

 The toolbar now has buttons to control Amplitude and Zero Correction display, a button to activate a Trim function to clip the recording to only the visible data channels and time span, a button to display the 3D vector sum of a triaxial group, and a button for a 2D vector sum of the horizontal channels.